amberstar/the-component-pattern/README.md

 # The Component Pattern

-The component pattern is an experiment and set of ideas to identify a recurring pattern found in well structured software.
+The project is a collection of ideas around structuring software.
-The pattern is generally a pattern of understanding.
-It can be implemented in varying degrees mostly by convention with existing types you already know.
-The ideas here are not unique, in-fact you will recognize the pattern as far back as the Unix OS, Lisp, and many other places.
+The component pattern is generally a pattern of understanding.
+It can be implemented or reasoned about in varying degrees mostly by convention using existing types you already know.
+The ideas here are not unique, in-fact you will recognize them as far back as the Unix OS, Lisp, and many other places.

  - [ ] TODO: compile a list of implementations.